 When people say Re-Mapping they are often referring to Engine Tuning.
 This is basically changing the Software within the Engine Control Unit (ECU) for more Performance.
 The term “Re-Mapping” though can actually mean ANY changes to the Software – so being specific will help us assist you correctly.

 The first stage is (oddly enough!) is Stage 1.
-When manufacturers write their software perfomance isn’t top priority, many things are accounted for – from emissions to user error.
-We define Stage 1 as the maximum achievable power which a standard engine can make without comprimising safety and reliability.
+When manufacturers write their software performance isn’t top priority, many things are accounted for – from emissions to user error.
+We define Stage 1 as the maximum achievable power from a standard engine without compromising safety and reliability.
 To go beyond this the Engine or Components need to be improved.
 This is vehicle dependant based on your needs or budget.

 Of course, this is all theoretical – we can’t measure the real world forces individual to each vehicle.
 There are literally hundreds of variables which effect this in different ways – for example tyre pressure, vehicle combined weight, quality of fuel…etc. The main variable is your right foot however, so of course if you drive “Spiritedly” you won’t see any gains.

 Yes – but do you need it?
 If you have a car with a setup we have never seen before, we will need to develop software for your application.
-It is priced based on re-selling vs cost of development – so prices can start around £480 and take more than one day.
+It is priced based on re-selling vs cost of development – so prices can start around £960 and take two of the team 2-5 working days.

 This is very vehicle dependant, and varies constantly as more protocols become available.
 Normally our pricing will reflect each method.
 However, if you arrive and the vehicle can be done at a lesser cost because of an easier method being available, you will only pay the relevant lesser cost.
 If for some reason it will be more expensive we will communicate this first so there is total clarity.
 (This difference may effect your position with warranty or other factors.)